Hakea salicifolia

-Hakea salicifolia commonly known as the willow-leaved hakea, is species of flowering plant that is endemic to eastern Australia.
+Hakea salicifolia, commonly known as the willow-leaved hakea, is a species of flowering plant that is endemic to eastern Australia.
 It is an adaptable, fast growing small tree or shrub with attractive foliage and cream white flowers.

 Description

 Hakea salicifolia is a fast-growing upright shrub or small tree to 3-5 m tall.
 Smaller branches are smooth with obvious dark red longitudinal ribbing.
 Young shoots have sparse silky hairs or may be totally hairless.
 Leaves are narrowly oval shaped, widest in the middle up to 12 cm long and 5-20 mm wide tapering to a point or occasionally rounded at the apex.
 The pale green leaves are smooth, occasionally bluish-green with a powdery film.
 Young leaves are darker with sparse flattened silky white and rusty coloured hairs quickly becoming smooth.
 The inflorescence consists of a single umbel of 16–28 white to pale yellow flowers on a short stalk 1-1.5 mm long.
 The young flower bracts are 3 mm long and slightly hairy externally.
 The pedicel is 4.5-7 mm long.
-The perianth smooth, bluish-green with a powdery film and 2.3-3.5 mm long.
+The perianth is smooth, bluish-green with a powdery film and 2.3-3.5 mm long.
 The style 6-6.5 mm long.
 Egg-shaped fruit are 2.3-3.5 cm long and 1.3-3 cm wide narrowing gradually to a slightly upturned beak with small horns.
 The fruit surface is covered with black blister-like warts 1-5 mm high.

 Taxonomy and naming

 Willow-leaved hakea was first formally described in 1800 by French botanist Étienne Pierre Ventenat who gave it the name Embrothium salicifolium and published the description in Description des Plantes Nouvelles et peu connues, cultivees dans le Jardin de J.M.
 Cels.
 The type specimen was grown in the garden of Jacques Philippe Martin Cels from material collected from Botany Bay in 1792.
-In 1941 English botanist Brian Burtt changed the name to Hakea salicifolia and published the description in Bulletin of Miscellaneous Information.
+In 1941, English botanist Brian Burtt changed the name to Hakea salicifolia and published the description in Bulletin of Miscellaneous Information.
 The specific epithet (salicifolia) is derived from the Latin words salix meaning "willow" and folium meaning "leaf" referring to the willow-like leaves.

 Two subspecies are currently recognised by the Australian Plant Census: